jgillich/blockforge/README.md

 ## Usage

 Run `blockforge --help` to display usage.
-For command line usage, you first want to run `blockforge miner -init` to generate the configuration file, and then use `blockforge miner` afterwards to start mining.
+For command line usage, you first want to run `blockforge miner --init` to generate the configuration file, and then use `blockforge miner` afterwards to start mining.
 To launch the GUI, run `blockforge gui`.